Frequently Asked Questions

 + What is the policy on outside food at the different venues?

 There is to be no outside food and drink brought into any facility throughout the tournament.
 Coolers and outside food and drink should be left outside the buildings.
 Team "buffets" will have to be set up outside the buildings, in parking lots, etc. Players and coaches are allowed to bring water bottles and we simply ask that you help clean-up after yourselves along the way.
-The Berglund Center and Spectrum are both requiring bag checks upon entry but will try to be quick.
+The Berglund Center and Performance Sportsplex are both requiring a Clear Bag Policy and bag checks and/or wanding upon entry but will try to be quick.

 + Are personal chairs permitted/needed?

-You are allowed to bring your own chairs into most venues, however they will not always be needed as many sites will have bleachers available.
-Chairs will likely be permitted anywhere without bleacher seating.
+You are allowed to bring your own chairs into most venues, however they will not always be needed as most sites will have bleachers and/or other seating available.
+Chairs will likely be permitted anywhere without adequate spectator seating.

 + Are there directions to the sites?